malwareinfosec/EKFiddle/README.md

 ## VPN

-With EKFiddle 0.2, a VPN GUI (.ovpn) is now available inside of Fiddler.
+VPN GUI directly built into Fiddler.
-It uses the OpenVPN client on Windows and Linux with ovpn files which you can acquire from commercial VPN providers.
+It uses the OpenVPN client on Windows and Linux with ovpn files (sigining up with commercial VPN provider may be required).
-It will open up a new terminal/xterm whenever it connects to a new server, killing the previous to ensure only one TAP adapter is used at any given time.
+It will open up a new terminal/xterm whenever it connects to a new server via the selected .ovpn config file, killing the previous to ensure only one TAP adapter is used at any given time.

 * Windows